nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `taskmark t/1 task/1` Marks the first task in the first team as completed.

-### UnMarking a task as pending `taskunmark`
+### UnMarking a task `taskunmark`

-UnMarks a task as pending.
+Marks a task as pending.

 Format: `taskunmark t/TEAM-INDEX task/TASK-INDEX`

 Examples:
-* `taskunmark t/1 task/1` UnMarks the first task in the first team as pending.
+* `taskunmark t/1 task/1` Marks the first task in the first team as pending.

 ### Updating a task description: `taskedit`